Net zero targets

-- Clarity on fairness of target – The CCC's advice includes an assessment of the implications of different equity principles.
-The report concludes that the UK would have to do more than the world as a whole for it to be considered ambitious and aligned fair share principles (Committee on Climate Change, 2020b).
+- Clarity on fairness of target – The CCC’s advice includes an assessment of the implications of different equity principles.
+The report concludes that the UK would have to do more than the world as a whole for it to be considered ambitious and aligned fair share principles (CCC 2020).
 The report goes on to explain how the gap between their realistic net zero target and what would be a fair target could be addressed.
 However, the Climate Change Act itself does not reference fairness or equity in the context of its net zero target, and nor does the Net Zero Strategy itself.

 The Climate Action Tracker has defined the following good practice for all ten key elements of net zero targets.
 Countries can refer to this good practice to design or enhance their net zero targets.